-- > Transactions denominated in foreign currency are normally accounted for at the exchange rate prevailing at the time of transaction. - Monetary assets and Liabilities in foreign currency transactions remaining unsettled at the end of the year are translated at the year-end rates and the corresponding effect is given to the statement of profit and loss. - > Exchange differences arising on account of fluctuations in the rate of exchange are recognized in the statement of Profit & Loss. - > Exchange rate difference arising on account of conversion/translation of liabilities incurred for acquisition of Fixed Assets is recognized in the Statement of Profit & Loss. - > Non-monetary items are reported at the exchange rate on the date of transaction.
+- Ø Transactions denominated in foreign currency are normally accounted for at the exchange rate prevailing at the time of transaction. - Ø Monetary assets and Liabilities in foreign currency transactions remaining unsettled at the end of the year are translated at the year-end rates and the corresponding effect is given to the statement of profit and loss. - Ø Exchange differences' arising on account of fluctuations in the rate of exchange is recognized in the statement of Profit & Loss. - Ø Exchange rate difference arising on account of conversion/translation of liabilities incurred for acquisition of Fixed Assets is recognized in the Statement of Profit & Loss - Ø Non-monetary items are reported at the exchange rate at the date of transaction.